 In order to illustrate the most accurate representation of the 737-800 possible, I poured over hundreds of photos and illustrations.
 Starting with good reference material seems time consuming in the beginning, but I’ve found that it eventually saves a lot of time as the illustration process goes on.

 Once I had the base 737-800 drawing complete, I created an additional version featuring split scimitar winglets.
 And since the original version of the 737-800 was launched without winglets, I figured that I should probably scratch that one off the list as well.

 And here’s the line drawing version of the split-scimitar wing.
 This is the way the 737-800 was supposed look IMHO, as it looks downright killer with these aggressive winglets:

-Also, we can’t forget about the version without winglets either.
-This is by far my least-favorite 737-800 of them all, as it looks downright naked without anything on the wingtips:
+Here’s the version without winglets.
+This is by far my least-favorite 737-800 of them all.
+Maybe it’s just me, but it seems naked without anything on the wingtips: